YoeDistro/yoe-distro/docs/libc-init.md

 ## Busybox Init

-Busybox can also be used as an init system with the following in local.conf:
+Busybox can also be used as an init system with the following in `site.conf`:

 ```
 VIRTUAL-RUNTIME_init_manager = "busybox"